obsproject/rfcs/accepted/0017-image-slideshow-redesign.md

   * To track the actually populated entries and calculate what to do (evict, load), there is a cache index list called `cached_entries_set`.
-      * While the `cache_queue` may contain duplicate indices and are in any order, the `cached_entries_set` is an ordered, dedulicated list.
+      * While the `cache_queue` may contain duplicate indices and are in any order, the `cached_entries_set` is an ordered, deduplicated list.
   * Advancing to the next item modifies the cache index list:
     * The cache index list `cache_queue` stores the last few indices that were displayed (to go back), the current index and a few upcoming indices.
 It thus controls the number of items to load in the cache.
     * For example, if two items for history and three items for prebuffering are chosen, the cache list has a size of 2 + 1 + 3 = 6.
+    * Duplicate indices are allowed in `cache_queue` (after all, a slideshow with just one image must be handled as well).
     * Every time the "next" image is requested, the cache index list is first shifted by one, discarding the oldest index.
       * For random playback, a new random index is placed at the "end" of the cache index list.